 At first I painted the whole place black and brown: Otter and Tobacco.
 The walls were Tobacco, and the woodwork was Otter.
 The colors reflected how I felt.

-In a year or so I wallpapered with Shinto paper from Habitat, basically it was cream with a green design on it.
+In a year or so I wallpapered with Shinto paper from Habitat, basically it was cream with a light green design on it.

 The old building was torn down.
 I wonder if this was built immediately, or if this is a second build since we lived there.